-Once you have this information, other digital tools can provide you with suggestions on how to improve your web pages to boost SEO ranking.
-I like to use SEMrush, as it gives me a range of optimisation recommendations such as content ideas, backlink ideas, technical SEO ideas and more!
+Once you have this information, other digital tools can provide you with suggestions on how to improve your web pages to boost your SEO ranking.
+I like to use SEMrush, as it gives me a range of optimisation recommendations such as content ideas, backlink ideas, technical SEO suggestions (you can learn more about it in our blog about the four pillars of SEO) and more!

 The Queries tab

 This tab, part of the Performance Search Results tool, will help determine what keywords or phrases you should be using on your website.
 By clearly seeing which queries your site appears for, and how often searchers click through for those queries, you can evaluate your existing keywords to ensure they’re adding value.
 If the keywords you think are going to appear, don’t, then you should be changing your website’s content to be more relevant to the queries you’ve been given by Google Search Console.

 Want to know more about how keywords influence your website’s Search Engine Ranking?
 Read our Keyword Research Guide here.